Cornel Wilde: Personal life

 In 1937, he married actress Patricia Knight.
 She starred alongside him in Shockproof (1949).
 Their daughter, Wendy, was born on February 22, 1943.
 The family lived at Country House on Deep Canyon Road, Los Angeles.
 They divorced in 1951.

 Five days after his divorce, he married actress Jean Wallace.
 Wilde became stepfather to Wallace's two sons, Pascal and Thomas, from her marriage to Franchot Tone.
 Their son, Cornel Wallace Wilde, was born on December 19, 1967.
 Wilde senior and Wallace starred together in several films including The Big Combo (1955), Lancelot and Guinevere (1963), and Beach Red (1967).
 They divorced in 1981.

 At the time of his death in 1989 he was engaged to Colleen Conte, the widow of actor Richard Conte.
 Richard Conte had starred in Wilde's film The Big Combo.

-A Democrat, Wilde supported the campaign of Adlai Stevenson during the 1952 presidential election.
-He expressed liberal views about race and homosexuality, and was proud of the anti-war message of Beach Red.
+Wilde expressed liberal views about race and homosexuality, and was proud of the anti-war message of Beach Red.
 His hobbies included riding, hunting and deep-sea fishing: in the 1960s he appeared on the TV show The American Sportsman shooting an Alaskan grizzly, but may have had a change of heart about bloodsports later in life.